Hector-Durazo/DAT301/index.md

 * Lecture notes have been uploaded to `canvas --> files --> lecture_notes`.
 You can download them from there if you have trouble with `Github`.
 * Homework 2 is avaible at [mathds.asu.edu](mathds.asu.edu).
 Log in with your ASU ID.
 Due **11:59pm Frida 10/02/2020**.
 Please start early and post questions on Slack.
 * Grader has virtual office hours T3-5p & Th2-3p @[http://asu.zoom.us/my/mathtutoring](http://asu.zoom.us/my/mathtutoring).
-* Midterm project I is available on canvas.
+* Midterm project is available on canvas.
 You are required to form teams.
 Please read the instruction carefully.
 It is due **11:59pm Friday 10/16/2020**.

 ### Syllabus